Skip to Content

 How To Make Lavender Oil in 4 Easy Steps

 While lavender essential oil is difficult to make at home on a small scale, homemade lavender-infused oil is easy and accessible.
 With just four simple steps and materials you likely already have in your kitchen, you can make your own soothing lavender oil to use as-is or to make salve, lip balm, soap, and more.
-See how to make lavender oil and 5 ideas for what to do with it.
+See how to make lavender oil and five ideas for what to do with it.

 Lavender buds being infused in a glass bottle with olive oil.